ArtBlocks/artblocks-docs/creator-onboarding/readme/readme.md

 !!!

 !!!
 **Artists will likely need to tweak/optimize their project code to get it working in the Art Blocks environment.** Specifically, static images are rendered for all projects (used as thumbnails, on other platforms, etc.).
 To generate these, Art Blocks currently uses compute instances running headless Chromium with [Puppeteer](https://github.com/puppeteer/puppeteer).
 Headless Chromium requires the use of [SwiftShader](https://swiftshader.googlesource.com/SwiftShader/+/HEAD/docs/Index.md), a CPU implementation of the GPU API.
 This means GPU intensive projects will render slower and may require code optimization and performance improvements from the artist.
+To closely replicate this environment on your end while developing, we recommend using Chrome and turning **off** "Use Hardware Acceleration" in Settings.
 !!!

 ## Documentation